LeoMartin-30/github/README.md

 # Léo Martin - Portfolio

 My personal slice of the internet.
-This site was handwritten by a human named Léo, with some help from the LLM named Claude.
-We are not the same person (yet).
+A single HTML file portfolio website with Tailwind CSS styling.
+Just open `index.html` in your browser - no build steps, no dependencies, no nonsense.